-insert is a valid INSERT command. update is a valid UPDATE command. delete is a valid DELETE command.
+insert is a valid INSERT command. update is a valid update command. delete is a valid DELETE command.
 If is specified, then the values from the row affected by the INSERT, UPDATE, or DELETE command are made available for assignment to the record or fields to the right of the INTO keyword.
-(Note that the use of is an Advanced Server extension and is not compatible with Oracle databases.) expr_1, expr_2... are expressions evaluated upon the row affected by the INSERT, UPDATE, or DELETE command.
-The evaluated results are assigned to the record or fields to the right of the INTO keyword.
-The evaluated results are assigned to the record or fields to the right of the INTO keyword. record is the identifier of a record that must contain fields that match in number and order, and are data type compatible with the values in the RETURNING clause. field_1, field_2,... are variables that must match in number and order, and are data type compatible with the RETURNING clause.
+(Note that the use of is an Advanced Server extension and is not compatible with Oracle databases.) $expr_1, expr_2...$ are expressions evaluated upon the row affected by the INSERT, UPDATE, or DELETE command.
+The evaluated results are assigned to the record or fields to the right of the INTO keyword. record is the identifier of a record that must contain fields that match in number and order, and are data type compatible with the values in the RETURNING clause. $field_1, field_2,...$ are variables that must match in number and order, and are data type compatible with the set of values in the RETURNING clause.